cutthroat78/Leaving-Cert-Notes/README.md

   - Sentences of info use cloze cards, if info doesn't really work with cloze try making the info into a question and answer and turn the question and answer into a standard card
   - Use image occlusion cards to learn diagrams
 ## To Dos
-- UNDO HTML IN INDEX.MD AND REVERT BACK TO OLD WAY OF DOING THINGS WITH JUST MARKDOWN
+- Find out how to link to certain parts of same and other pages, so that I can make key words and words in leaving cert notes link to other pages and parts of pages (So if you can't remember what a term means you can re-read what it means)
 - Get rid of “School Slides” and "Table of Contents" headings from notes
-- Have seperate page in each subject/chapter of other resources (Slides, videos, links etc.)
+- Have seperate page for each subject/chapter of other resources (Slides, videos, links etc.)
-- Look at using dropdown menus to minimize the amount of markdown files/menus
-- Beautify html in index file
 ### Biology
+- Check if all nephron structure diagrams I have in hardback and on sheets have any details that are not in the diagram that I have on leaving cert notes
 - Add video link about each topic in biology.md
 - Ask teacher for missing digital slides
 - Get enzyme diagrams for enzyme pages